Age of Empires II: Development

 The team was less successful in resolving other issues; programmer Matt Pritchard complained following the release of Age of Empires that there was still no process by which patches could be issued.
 Extensive cheating in multiplayer games of Age of Empires came as a result of several bugs in the game, which resulted in Microsoft promising Ensemble Studios there would be a patch process for The Age of Kings.
 Upon release, there were several bugs that needed immediate attention, but the patch process was not yet ready.
 The first patch was released 11 months later.

+Pritchard also described problems with Microsoft’s DirectPlay API following the release of The Age of Kings.
+He explained, "One of its biggest problems is documentation and testing of the lesser-used portions of the API...
+Late in the development of AoK, our communications programmer, Paul Bettner, was able to communicate with the DirectPlay developers and an interesting scenario played out several times: Paul would attempt to solve some problem and the developers would indicate that it wouldn’t work because of bugs in DirectPlay that they knew about but that were not documented."

 Ensemble Studios developed a new terrain system for The Age of Kings, with 3D presentation capabilities that were vastly superior to those of Age of Empires.
 Pritchard noted an improvement in the team's artistic abilities following their work on the past two games, and he is noted as saying that "AoK became a showcase for their improved talent".
 However, he complained about the lack of an art asset management tool, while other departments gained new tools and automated procedures to assist in design and play testing.